Esayas-Asefa/traffic/README.md

   * Dealt with null values
 * Explore data in search of drivers of severity
   * Answer the following initial questions
-    * Is there a correlation between zipcode and severity?
+    * Is there a correlation between temperature and severity?
-    * Is there a correlation visibility and severity?
+    * Is there a correlation pressure and severity?
-    * Is there a correlation between the day of week and severity?
+    * Is there a correlation between windspeed and severity?
-    * Is there a difference in average average severity between zipcodes?
+    * Is there a correlation between severity between duration?
 * Develop a Model to predict property value
   * Use drivers identified in explore to help build predictive models of different types
   * Evaluate models on train and validate data